 Diablo 4: Cut to the chase

 - What is it?
-The next instalation in the veteran action-role playing dungeon crawling series, Diablo.
+The next installment in the beloved RPG series

-The Diablo 4 release date might be disappointing, but post BlizzCon 2019, GameInformer brought us plenty of gameplay from Diablo 4 to pore over.
-Familiar in the best possible way, this footage showcases Diablo 4's return to an intensely Gothic game world and that addictive gameplay loop that's made it so famous.
+Post BlizzCon 2019, GameInformer (opens in new tab) brought us plenty of gameplay from Diablo 4 to pore over.
+Familiar in the best possible way, this footage showcased Diablo 4's return to an intensely Gothic game world and that addictive gameplay loop that's made it so famous.

 Below you can watch videos of the the game's three classes in action: Barbarian, Sorceress and then Druid.
 All in all it's about an hour of gameplay which is quite something.
 Given the game is still a while off yet, maybe ration it.

-Diablo 4 was officially announced at Blizzcon 2019 where we got the chance to see both the announcement story cinemati and the first gameplay trailer.
+As for the very start, Diablo 4 was officially announced at Blizzcon 2019.
+We got the chance to see both the announcement story cinematic and the first gameplay trailer.